usgs/neic-glass3/glass-broker-app/README.md

 ## Running

 To run **glass-broker-app**, use the following command: `glass-broker-app <configfile> [logname] [noconsole]` where `<configfile>` is the required path the the glass.d configuration file, `[logname]` is an optional command that when present specifies the log file name and enables logging, and `[noconsole]` is an optional string specifying that glass-broker-app should not write messages to the console.

-For more information, please see the [glass-broker-app DOxygen documentation](https://usgs.github.io/neic-glass3/glass-broker-app/html/glass-broker-app_8cpp.html)